Skip to main content

 Southern Center for Maternal Health Equity

-Tulane University, RH Impact, and Oschner Health
+Tulane University, Praxis Project, and Oschner Health

 The Southern Center for Maternal Health Equity aims to implement multilevel programs to prevent maternal complications and improve access to care for Black birthing people, pregnancies in the Gulf South, and those living in maternity care deserts.